'We can't afford it': the ruse that denies ordinary people basic public services

 That is why Sanders wants the U.S. private insurance system to be replaced by a European or Canadian health care model.

-Meanwhile in Alberta, the Jason Kenney government just introduced a budget designed to undermine the public health system and facilitate "privatization" of health services, which amounts to imposing American-style health care on Alberta.
+Meanwhile in Alberta, the Jason Kenney government just introduced a budget designed to undermine the public health system and facilitate the "privatization" of health services, which amounts to imposing American-style health care on Alberta.

 Invoking the familiar, wrongful refrain of "we can't afford it," Kenney wants Albertans to believe the costs of government services are too high to maintain at current levels and need to be cut back.